Looking for a quick sale for your home? PrimeLocation’s guide has all your need to know on how to sell your house fast.

 - Buyers and sellers don't want to be transacting over Christmas so try to get your home on the market as early as possible

-- This is considered to be a tougher time to sell
+- Considered to be a tougher time to sell

 - Try to put your home on the market in the New Year

 Look at what is happening in your local housing market as well as at a national level.
-Check with your local council if there are any proposed or consented developments in the area.
-Plans that will boost house prices in the area, such as new transport, schools, homes and mobile phone masts, can boost your chances of a quick sale and a best price.
+Check with your local council to see if there are any proposed or consented developments in the area.
+Plans, such as new transport, schools, homes and mobile phone masts, can boost your chances of a quick sale and a best price.
 However, try to avoid selling your home during construction of these projects.

-You can read PrimeLocation’s news site for the latest, up-to-date intelligence on the national housing market.
+Read PrimeLocation’s news site for the latest, up-to-date intelligence on the national housing market.
+You can also speak with estate agents, chat with friends and family, and read national and local news.

 If you have to put your home on the market immediately during a quiet period in the housing market, then you may have to readjust your price accordingly.